 BXT = Business + eXperience + Technology

-- I always hated that B (Business) came first.
+- I hated that B (Business) came first.
 The Customer ALWAYS comes first, not the Business (or Technology).

-I eventually came up with a framework that addressed all of these issues.
-I call it CBTO.
+This led me to invent CBTO.
 The name is certainly not as sexy sounding as BXT, but it is still easy to remember.

 Very interesting article, traditional business always focused on the business first and that’s how it’s taught in b-schools and not customer.
 It’s only when saw technology company disrupting and innovating on behalf of customers we are that shift.
 Like the way it is captured and laid out by you

 Quite a useful framework, especially the application to individuals as well as teams.